 Bisquick chocolate chip cookies are a fast easy way to bake dessert.
 Add nuts to this ready made pancake mix for a fun twist on YUM.
+Just one of many Bisquick recipes we’ve shared on our blog.

 These were made in the oven but you can totally make air fryer chocolate chip cookies with this batter too!
 That is great for a small batch so you can make a few for a few days straight.
 OR have a few friends over and make a whole dozen.
 Especially if you’re baking with kids this is a super easy way to bake.